livechat/docs-templates/README.md

 # Advanced usage

 >_I've already worked with this tool.
-I now it basic functions.
+I've mastered its basic use case.
 I want more._

 ## Advanced example
 >_What are the most advanced / complex / hard use cases of this tool?_